Wishdream/takentai-ace/README.md

 Otherwise, I hope this proves to be helpful to the users who are still interested in this.

 ## Note
 This is a sideview battle system, sideview as in any direction sideview.
-See examples of this in the screenshots.

 Terms of Use :
 ====